Mark Gornik: Research on global Christianity

 Gornik's doctoral research, conducted under Andrew Walls at the University of Edinburgh, examined the role of African congregations in New York City.
-Through years of ethnographic study, he explored the migration patterns of African Christians and their establishment of church communities in the city.
-His findings highlighted the intersection of globalization, faith, and urban life.
-According to Gornik, studying African churches in New York allowed him to understand the broader dynamics of migration, labor markets, and transnational religious networks.
+Through years of ethnographic study, he researched the migration patterns of African Christians and their establishment of church communities in the city.

-His 2011 book, Word Made Global: African Christianity in Motion, further explores these themes, offering insights into the ways African churches navigate faith and ministry in a globalized world.
+His 2011 book, Word Made Global: African Christianity in Motion, examines African churches in New York and their connections to migration, ministry, and transnational Christianity.
 This book won a 2012 Christianity Today Book of the Year Award.

 Along with several full-length books that he has written or edited, Gornik has also published dozens of journal articles and reviews, almost all dealing with urban ministry or global Christianity.

-Philosophy of ministry and theological education
+Views on ministry and theological education

-Gornik has consistently emphasized the role of institutions in fostering leadership and community development.
-He views institutions as intermediary structures that enable individuals to thrive within broader social and economic forces.
-His approach to theological education is contextual, prioritizing learning within the lived experiences of urban ministry.
-He has stated that effective leadership formation is not about merely training leaders but about creating space for leadership to emerge and flourish.
-His ministry model was inspired by his seminary professors Harvie Conn and Tim Keller.
+Gornik has argued that theological education should be rooted in the communities where ministry takes place.
+He has also emphasized the role of local institutions in developing leadership and responding to social and economic conditions.
+Gornik has said that his ministry model was inspired by his seminary professors Harvie Conn and Tim Keller.